jakes516/pdsnd_github/README.md

 Udacity Python Project

-A python file that statistically analyzes bikeshare data.
+A python file that statistically analyzes bikeshare data from Washington, Chicago, and New York City.

 bikeshare.py